danomatika/ofxAppUtils/README.markdown

 Copyright (c) [Dan Wilcox](danomatika.com) 2011

-ofxAppUtils is a set of utilites for applicaiton development including:
+ofxAppUtils is a set of utilities for applicaiton development including:

 * ofxApp: an ofBaseApp extension with built in screen scaling, projection mapping transforms, quad warping, and an ofxControlPanel
 * ofxScene: a mini ofBaseApp for writing stand alone scenes